-By understanding how to access and engage audiences we have created a unique publishing portfolio that is able to drive large volumes of high quality audiences in a brand-safe environment.
+By understanding how to access and engage consumers we have created a ‘push’ publishing model able to deliver large, high quality audiences in a brand-safe environment.

 We’ve come a long way in a short period of time, but the journey has only just begun and we are committed to driving innovation in a digital world that is changing fast.

 Sir Robin Miller was formerly Chief Executive (1985-98 and 2001-03) and Chairman (1998- 2001) of Emap plc, one of the UK's leading media groups with businesses including consumer and trade publishing, commercial radio and music TV channels and events.